britslambs/DH110/Assignment 1/README.md

-Heuristic Evaluation Improvements everity Ratings
 ## Heuristic
  #1.
 Visibility of System Status
 The website/app informs the user of the current status of what is happening and what actions they are taking in a timely manner.

 ## Evaluation
+#### Good:
+The website tells you at the top of the page which family group you are in.

 ### Good:
-The website tells you at the top of the page which family group you are in.

-### Good: In addition, at the top of the left side bar, it clearly states that you are logged in with the correct profile.
+In addition, at the top of the left side bar, it clearly states that you are logged in with the correct profile.

+### Good:
-### Good: When you create a post, it immediately alert you whether or not it has successfully been posted on the feed.
+When you create a post, it immediately alert you whether or not it has successfully been posted on the feed.

 ## Improvements
 No recommendations for improvement.